DavidAnderson684/WP-Optimize/readme.txt

 *   Removal of stale post revisions
 *   Removal of stale unapproved and spam comments
 *   Removal of trshed comments
-*   Clear out the post Trash
 *   Mobile device friendly, now you can optimize your site on the go
-*   Automatic cleanup of all the integrated options (Also uses retention if enabled)
-*   Ability to keep selected number of weeks data when cleaning up (retention feature)
 *   Removal of all trackbacks and pingbacks
 *   Cleaning up auto draft posts
 *   Removal of transient options
-*   Clear out the Post Trash
+*   Clear out the post trash
 *   Automatic Cleanup of all the integrated options (Also uses retention if enabled)
-*   Ability to keep X number of weeks data when cleaning up (Retention feature)
+*   Ability to keep selected number of weeks data when cleaning up
-*   Removal of all trackbacks and pingbacks
-*   Cleaning up Auto Draft posts
-*   Removal of Transient options
 *   Option to add or remove link on wp admin bar.
 *   Enable/Disable weekly schedules of optimization
 *   Apply native WordPress MySql optimize commands on your database tables without phpMyAdmin or any manual query.